AIMS-Project/timeseries_in_R/episodes/site_and_terms.md

 ## About this Lesson

 This lesson is meant to get us started on working with timeseries data.
 For this course, we wil create an R project and make sure we have access to the datasets.
 During this lesson we will familiarize ourselves with the data.
-This data was collected as a part of an NSF funded project, the Aquatic Intermittency effect of Microbiomes in Streams (AIMS; OSF XXXXX).
+This data was collected as a part of an NSF funded project, the Aquatic Intermittency effect of Microbiomes in Streams (AIMS; OSF OIA 2019603).

+In this lesson we will review how to 1. make a project in R, 2. familiarize ourselves with the data, 3. define common terms used in this lesson, 4. import .csv files, and 5. introuduce differences between coding in base R and using tidyverse.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor